In an emergency, dial 911.

 AND (if relevant), the:

-If you are a refugee or immigrant and a victim of or witness to a hate crime, or what you think might be a hate crime, please contact:
+If you are a refugee, immigrant, Muslim, and/or person of color and a victim of or witness to a hate crime, or what you think might be a hate crime, please contact:

 CAIR-Chicago (Chicago office of the Council on American Islamic Relations)